thallesqliduares/thallesqliduares/README.md

 Studying at the moment:

-📚  Data Engineering and ML Models in R and Python.
+📚  Machine Learning models with applications in finance and business intelligence.